 Your legacy should include leaving directions on where to find everything from the combination to the vault, to financial accounts and tax records, to personal valuables, to keys to the car.
 Your close friends will be important to your family, which means making another list identifying those you've trusted to know your business.

 That means getting your records together and choosing someone to handle your affairs.
-You've worked and worried to get it, and worked and worried to save it.
-Now work smartly to keep it, for yourself and for your family.
+You've worked and worried to get it and worked and worried to save it.
+Now work smartly to keep it, for yourself and your family.